David Williston: Career

 He was a lifelong friend of George Washington Carver, who also taught at Tuskegee.
-Carver's home The Oaks was constructed by students as part of the Tuskegee curriculum, and Williston guided students in the landscape design of the home.
+Booker T. Washington's home The Oaks was constructed by students as part of the Tuskegee curriculum, and Williston guided students in the landscape design of the home.

 Later career

 In 1930, Williston moved to Washington D.C. where he opened a landscape architecture firm, believed to be the first African-American-owned landscape architecture firm in the United States.
 Williston continued to teach and practice landscape architecture, and planned the campuses of dozens of historically black colleges.
 His clients included Fisk University, Tennessee Agricultural and Industrial, Clark University, Alcorn State University, Lane College, Philander Smith College, and Howard University, where he worked with Albert Cassell.
 He also completed landscape design for the Langston Terrace Dwellings between 1935 and 1938.

 Williston continued his relationship with Tuskegee; he consulted with the Institute between 1929 and 1948, and introduced a new landscape plan for the campus in 1948.

 Williston continued working into his 90s, and died in 1962 at the age of 94.